-■NOTE: If the meter showed no voltage, inspect the main fuse, ground connections, starter motor lead, battery voltage (at the battery), starter relay, or the neutral start relay.
+■NOTE: If the meter showed no voltage, inspect the main fuse, ignition fuse, ground connections, starter motor lead, battery voltage (at the battery), starter relay, or the ignition, emergency stop, or starter switches.

 1. Disconnect the battery.

 Always disconnect the negative battery cable from the battery first; then disconnect the positive cable.